 Huge change coming to how you book flights

-From tonight, passengers booking Jetstar flights to international destinations will now be able to use Afterpay - the book now, pay later option previously only available when buying Jetstar's domestic airfares.
+Passengers booking Jetstar flights to international destinations can now use Afterpay - the book now, pay later option previously only available when buying Jetstar's domestic airfares.

 In an Australian-first partnership, Jetstar teamed up with payments platform Afterpay in September to offer domestic passengers the option of paying off their airfares in small, regular payments.